DavyJonesLocker/ember-appkit-rails/README.md

   * `--skip-route` - When present a route will not be generated.
   * `--ember-path` - This is the root path to be used for your Ember application.
 Default value: `appkit/`.

+* `ember:scaffold NAME [ATTRIBUTES]`

+  Creates the following:

+  * Model of type name with the attributes provided
+  * `edit`, `index`, `new`, `show` routes and templates
+  * Injected the named resource into `router.js.es6` along with the correct nested routes.

+  The following options are supported:

+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `appkit/`.

 * `ember:helper NAME`

   Creates a helper using the provided name in `appkit/helpers/`.